xqwen/dap/torus_src/README.md

 ## TORUS - QTL Discovery utilizing Genomic Annotations

-``torus`` is a free software package that implements a computational procedure for discovering molecular QTLs incorporating genomic annotations.
+``torus`` is a free software package that implements the EM-DAP1 algorithm for enrichment analysis and QTL discovery.

 ## Compilation